scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 sphere.
 The process of picking, locating and migrating seismic events is beyond the scope of this paper.
-However, seismograms can be requested from the IRIS database [#]_ and a suite of Python tools for processing this data is made available by the Obspy [Obspy]_ Python project.
+However, seismograms can be requested from the IRIS database [#]_ and a suite of Python tools for processing this data is made available by the ObsPy [ObsPy]_ Python project.

 .. [#] http://www.iris.edu